-A few weeks before the storm, on May 20, 2025, Council adopted Calvin's Emergency Management and Emergency Response Plan.
+About a month before the storm, Council adopted Calvin's Emergency Management and Emergency Response Plan.
 This had been the result of many meetings and much work.
-After the plan was adopted, the Community Emergency Management Program Committee (CEMC) and the Municipality's Emergency Control Group participated in a tabletop exercise which saw its members practice their roles and responsibilities in a simulated emergency scenario.
-The emergency that was presented was a tornado in the township.
-It was fortuitous.
+After the plan was adopted, the Municipality's Emergency Control Group participated in a tabletop exercise which saw its members practice their roles and responsibilities in a simulated emergency scenario.
+The emergency that was presented was a tornado.
+Good choice!

-Some of the plan could not be used during the reallife event.
-The evacuation centre for Calvin residents is the Ecology Centre in Samuel de Champlain Park, and the park was at the epicenter of the storm, but the planning helped everyone understand their roles and course of action.
+Parts of the plan could not be used during the reallife event.
+The evacuation centre for residents is the Ecology Centre in Samuel de Champlain Park, and the park was at the epicenter of the storm, but the planning nevertheless helped everyone understand their roles and the needed course of action.

-The emergency plan is available on the municipal website and we encourage all residents to take some time to familiarize themselves with it.
+This emergency plan is available on the municipal website and we encourage all residents to take some time to familiarize themselves with it.
 Disasters happen and when they do, any preparation is helpful.